iliana1234/hospital-Database-Site/README.md

 # hospital-Database-Site

-A hospital database management site to manage doctors and their patients, with functionality for filtering and retrieving records.
+A hospital database site to manage doctors and their patients, with functionality for filtering and retrieving records.

 ## Features
 - Add and manage doctor profiles